mac-cain13/R.swift/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way of installation, as this avoids including any binary files into your project.

-_Note on Carthage: R.swift is a tool that used in a build step, it is not a dynamic library.
+_Note on Carthage: R.swift is a tool used in a build step, it is not a dynamic library.
 Therefore [it is not possible](https://github.com/mac-cain13/R.swift/issues/42) to install it with Carthage._

 > ### ⚠️ Change between R.swift 3 and R.swift 4
 > Be aware: